renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Integrations/Notion/notion-agent-conversational.md

 1. Ensure all API keys are correctly set and have the necessary permissions.
 2. Check that your Notion integration has access to the relevant pages and databases.
 3. Verify that all components are properly connected in the flow.
-4. Review the Langflow logs for any error messages.
+4. Review the Aiexec logs for any error messages.

-For more advanced usage and integration options, refer to the [Notion API documentation](https://developers.notion.com/) and [Langflow documentation](/).
+For more advanced usage and integration options, refer to the [Notion API documentation](https://developers.notion.com/) and [Aiexec documentation](/).